simonsny/Excuisite-corpse-simon/README.md

 The map first brings him to a place called “_Discord_”.
 I think I already heard about that, Simon thinks to himself.
 Maybe I will visit it someday.

+Mo visits the map of simon
+he thinks it is going to be a nice collaboration mo and simon could learn toghether how to code